bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 Detached-JWS: eyj0....
 ~~~

-If the token was issued to the RC identified by the key, the AS
+If the key presented is associated with the token (or the RC, in
-MUST invalidate the access token, if
+the case of a bearer token), the AS MUST invalidate the access token, if
 possible, and return an HTTP 204 response code.

 ~~~
 204 No Content
 ~~~

+Though the AS MAY revoke an access token at any time for
+any reason, the token management function is specifically for the RC's use.
-If the access token has expired, the AS SHOULD honor the revocation request to
+If the access token has already expired or has been revoked through other
+means, the AS SHOULD honor the revocation request to
 the token management URL as valid, since the end result is still the token
 not being usable.

-Though the AS MAY revoke an access token at any time for
-any reason, the token management function is specifically for the RC's use.

 # Using Access Tokens {#use-access-token}